 Research Collaboration Grants are two-year, $200,000 grants for multi-investigator and multi-institutional brain tumor collaborative research projects.
 They are intended to promote team science, streamlining and accelerating research progress.

 Research projects must be conducted by a team of at least two co-principal investigators (Co-PI’s) from different institutions.
 The research project should be multidisciplinary, incorporating multiple components such as basic, translational, clinical, and epidemiological research.

-Research Collaboration projects are pre-screened using a letter of intent (LOI), typically due in November of every calendar year.
-Invitations and instructions to submit a complete proposal are extended by email in early February, with an application due date of mid to late March.
+Applications for the ABTA Research Collaboration Grants are typically accepted every other year.
+Applications are pre-screened by Letter of Intent, due in December.
+Invitations and instructions to submit a Full Application are extended by email in February, with an application due date in March.